 For applicants who have never been admitted in another jurisdiction, it takes approximately two to three months from the time an application is submitted for the application to be approved, assuming Washington has received the qualifying transferred UBE score.

-Once the application is approved, applicants will receive an email notification.
+Once the application is approved, applicants will receive email notification.

-Note: You have one year from the date of submitting your application to complete the admission process (APR 5(e)(1)), which includes ensuring Washington has received your transferred qualifying UBE score.
+Note: You have one year from the date of submitting your UBE score transfer application to complete the admission process (APR 5(e)(1)), which includes ensuring Washington has received your transferred qualifying UBE score.
 After one year, you will need to submit a new application and fee, and the 12-month period to complete the process will start running again.
-You may withdraw your application at any time subject to a $300 non-refundable administrative fee.
-Fees paid to the NCBE are also non-refundable.
+You may withdraw your application at any time subject to a $300 nonrefundable administrative fee.
+Fees paid to the NCBE also are nonrefundable.

 Questions about transferring a UBE score to Washington should be directed to firstname.lastname@example.org or 206-727-8209.